When getting started on Twitter one of the main questions that users ask is how do I get more Twitter followers?

 Share with your Facebook friends that you’ve started a Twitter account.
 Add an announcement to your next company newsletter or in an email to friends.

 When people follow you, they will continue to follow you if you provide quality content.
 The spam accounts don’t have many followers because their tweets have no quality.
 Tweeting quality content will get you far.
+You can also try using a Twitter followers app to get more followers and engagement.

 Twitter offers four types of buttons that you can use to help visitors connect with you on Twitter.